 A meadow installation cost varies based on size, site conditions and product desired.
-Your patch can be of any size from a 6 x 6 square to several acre field.
+Your patch can be of any size from a 100 square foot garden to a several acre field.
 The cost of a meadow ranges from $10 per square foot for mini meadows to under $1 per square foot for larger meadows, over 1/4 acre.
 This includes the cost of site preparation, plant material, installation labor, watering during establishment, and 1 year of maintenance on your patch.
 A portion of the cost is due at time of installation and the balance is divided up in 2 parts over the remainder of the year (or following season for fall plantings).
-Annual maintenance of your meadow, beyond one year, is available at an hourly rate of $30/hour.
+Annual maintenance of your meadow, beyond one year, is available at an hourly rate of $35/hour.
 The plants used in installations will typically be landscape plugs of a dozen or more different species of high quality nectar source, native perennials grown at the Patchwork Meadows Greenhouse but may sometimes include plants of other sizes purchased from other wholesale nurseries.
 Seeds are sourced regionally or collected locally.

 Preparation of the lawn section or slope (killing of the grass) will be done by solarization or chemical application depending on site conditions, the time of year, the planting timeline desired and owner preference.
 The planting areas will be over seeded with a native perennial seed mix that may also include annuals, such as clover, partridge pea, black eyed susan, and native grasses.
 Pine straw will be used to hold soil and protect seeds and plants during germination and establishment.
 If site preparation beyond the killing of grass is necessary (if aggressive weeds/bushes are present) there may be an additional cost based on labor required